POLITICAL NOTEBOOK: Fail to make the registration deadline? It's not too late.

 "If you missed the regular voter registration deadline you may not be able to vote at your local polling place or by mail, but you still have an opportunity to cast a ballot," Secretary of State Alex Padilla said in a press release.

 Between now and Election Day, voters can go to their county elections office or a designated satellite location to complete the conditional voter registration process by filing out a voter registration card and a ballot.
-Once county elections officials complete the regular voter registration verification process, voters' ballot will be processed and their vote will be counted.
+Once county elections officials complete the regular voter registration verification process, the ballot will be processed and counted.

 Californians unsure of their voter registration status can check it at voterstatus.sos.ca.gov.